LucasCossard/WSPP_Projectppchem/README.md

 - Fine-tuning
 - Analysis of different models
 - Saving of the best trained model and standard scaler
+-
+**Second, a Package of two main functions containing:**
+-  A function tp predict the LogS value for one or more  SMILES
+-  A function to predicts LogS values for SMILES codes stored in a CSV file

 ## Installation
 1. Clone this repository:
 ```